stellarport/slate/source/index.html.md

 # A3S API

-The A3S API is a superset of [SEP0006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md).
+The A3S API is a superset of [SEP0006](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) and [SEP0010](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0010.md).
 You should find all the endpoints in the SEP available in A3S as well as few additional endpoints.

 # Getting Started